+If you cannot keep your glider under control use the rescue system in good time.
+Always pay attention to ground distance.
 Our products are made with great care and state of the art.
-Each paraglider before it is delivered to the dealer or flight school is checked by ICARO paragliders but test flights are made only on a random basis.
+Each glider before it is delivered to the dealer or flight school is checked by ICARO paragliders (incoming test).
+This date is entered in the identification plate and as well guarantee as the first 2-year-check period starts.
+The incoming test must also be documented in the manual.
+Test flights are made only on a random basis.

 On that score an approved ICARO dealer or teacher of the flight school must inflate a new ICARO paraglider in the wind or should carry out the first flight before the wing is handed over to you.
 This date is entered in the identification plate and as well warranty as the first 2-year-check period starts.
+If this seal is missing, it must be assumed that this glider is not identical in construction with the model tested at the specification center.